Day Designer Mini Planner Review

 Day Designer Review: Mini Paper Planner

-If you’re thinking about getting the regular sized planner, that’s a great option too.
+If you’re thinking about getting the regular-sized planner, that’s a great option too.
 Personally, it doesn’t fit with my lifestyle.
 If my planner wasn’t going to leave my desk, I would get the bigger option but because I’m always on the go, the mini works best.

 What I use my Day Designer Mini Planner for: